HISTORY OF Greater Chicago Food Depository

 THE NOURISH CAMPAIGN

-Phase II will help build a new XX,000 square foot structure next to our current building, providing a home for:
+Phase II will help build a new structure next to the current building, providing a home for:

 - A new meal preparation facility capable of producing up to 25,000 meals each day, or 6.5 million meals per year, and delivering these meals to community partners such as health clinics or directly to home-bound individuals.
 The facility will utilize volunteers, employ local community members and leverage our Chicago Community Kitchens students in meal preparation and distribution to homes, schools, clinics, etc.